crajjjj/ConditionalExpressionsExtended/README.md

 All animation mods should be compatible.
 Only mods that might cause issues are those that change the players facial expressions, which there shouldn't be many.

+Details:
-- Random Emotions - (incompatible) similar feature with random expressions is included
+Random Emotions - (incompatible) similar feature with random expressions is included Sexlab Emotions - compatible
+Ostim - compatible
-- Death Expressions (compatible)
+Death Expressions (compatible)
-- PC Head Tracking (compatible - disable expressions in mcm)
-- Blush When Aroused (compatible - disable expressions in mcm) similar feature with arousal expressions is included
+PC Head Tracking (compatible - better to disable expressions in mcm) Blush When Aroused - (compatible - patched version in downloads section) -  CEExtended has built in aroused expressions support.
-- Devious Devices - (compatible) - gags are compatible
-- Sexlab animations (compatible) - sl faction check (osmel patch + additional checks)
-- Expressive Facegen Morphs   (compatible)
+Devious Devices - (compatible) - gags are compatible Toys framework - (compatible) - gags are compatible Sexlab animations (compatible) - sl faction check (osmel patch + additional checks) Expressive Facegen Morphs   (compatible)
-- Expressive Facial Animation (Male/Female)  (compatible)
-- Mods that use dhlp events (compatible)
+Expressive Facial Animation (Male/Female)  (compatible) Mods that use dhlp events (compatible)